programmfabrik/easydb-documentation/content/technical/usermanagement/_index.en.md

 The confirmation codes have a certain expiration date, after which e-mails are deleted.

+A requested confirmation for an email address can be cancelled by setting the write-only parameter `cancel_confirmation` to **true**.
+This overrules `needs_confirmation`.

 ### Primary e-mail

 One e-mail can be chosen as primary e-mail.
 This is the visible e-mail for the user.
 The user can set the primary e-mail using